chadsansing/cineris-campaign/sessions/session-2-spoilers.md

 There is a metallic claninging throughout the mine coming from below.
 Louder the lower you go.
 Piercing; maddening; terrifying.

 If the PCs investigate and descened and perhaps get trapped on the bottom level of the mine, they will eventually discover a lone figure bagning on a forge in the darkness.
 This is a weak form of Aarok's avatar summoned by the faith of the small number of cultists that follow him now.
 As he bangs his hammer, his whole body shudders, sheds ash, glows red, and cools black.
-He is shaping a sword on an anvil/altar in front of a half destroyed or mineral-dripped carved relief mural of a sea serpent coiled around a volcano.
+He is shaping a sword on an anvil/altar in front of a half destroyed or mineral-dripped carved relief mural of a sea serpent in a lake coiled around a mountain that also seems to be a volcano with a city carved into its side.
+The sea serpent and mountain are encircled by a ring of mountains, as well.
 There is a raised pool almost filled by a stalagmite by dripping heavy water.
 If the PCs attack, he will charge them, looming suddenly into a wave of magma that crashes and chases the PCs.
 They need to evade the wave or die.
 This avatar will be spent after this attack.
 If Aarok crests and disappates, the necrotic cataclysm will be over.

+If a PC touches the sea serpent part of the mural, their fingers run red with blood.
+This is Aarok's Jealousy, which bleeds the skin of anyone who touched Gotnafiskr or a representation of it.

 If the PCs leave Aarok alone, he will finish the sword, temper it in the pool, hold it up to the mural, and then collapse into a puddle of lava that seeps into the floor, leaving the sword behind.
 This will end the necrotic cataclysm.